BrainhackMTL/psy6983_2021/content/en/modules/HPC/3-gnu-parallel.md

 ==== Advanced Instructions ====

-Modify your job script in order to process all pictures with the "grayscale" filter only, and then with the "negate" filter.
-Basically, you have to define a second variable to your command template.
+Modify your job script so that it also creates images applying the "negate" filters (it shouldn't apply both filters at the same time but for each input image, it should create two output files, one with the grayscale filter and one with the negate filter).
+It should still do that in parallel, so you have to define a second variable to your command template that corresponds to the filter.

   * Verify that the job generates twice as many files in the local folder.